g4rl1c/apiology/README.md

   - Reference: Requires an extra **header** to access this resource
 - 404:
   - Method/s: GET, POST, PUT, DELETE
+  - Message: NOT FOUND
+  - Reference: No Resurce Found
+- 406:
+  - Method/s: POST, PUT, DELETE
-  - Message: Forbidden
+  - Message: Not Acceptable
-  - Reference: Requires an extra **header** to access this resource
+  - Reference: The resource return an Error